 Nevada voters have rejected a hotly contested and expensive ballot initiative that backers characterized as open-market energy choice, while opponents led by the state's dominant electric utility said would lead to dangerous deregulation.

-The failure of Question 3 on Tuesday was a victory for utility company NV Energy and a defeat for proponents led by casino company Las Vegas Sands and data storage firm Switch.
+on Tuesday was a victory for utility company NV Energy and a defeat for proponents led by casino company Las Vegas Sands and data storage firm Switch.

 Nearly $100 million was spent on the constitutional amendment after nearly three-fourths of voters first approved it in 2016.